The Mercer Hotel: Design

 The overall aesthetic allows The Mercer to be "the first hotel to offer an authentic taste of loft living", an urban signature that is completely original to New York.

 Parisian designer Christian Liaigre ensured all furnishings were kept original and exclusive to the hotel.
 Liaigre created a modernist interior with an emphasis on harmonized proportions and subtle color palettes.

-The Mercer Kitchen
+Sartiano's

-In 1998, The Mercer Kitchen opened as a 170-seat restaurant located over two levels of The Mercer hotel.
-Chef Jean-Georges Vongerichten was recruited by André Balazs as the head of restaurant and food service for the property.
+Scott Sartiano opened Sartiano's Italian restaurant at The Mercer in June 2023.
+Culinary director and James Beard Award-winning chef Alfred Portale oversees the open kitchen's menu.

-The Mercer Kitchen, adjacent to the hotel lobby, has a 40-seat street-level café.
-The lower level features a 160-seat main dining room that lies beneath the streets of SoHo.
-The restaurant features an open kitchen for guests to watch the preparation of their meals.
-Upstairs, the casual café serves breakfast, lunch and dinner daily.
+Sartiano's replaced the former Mercer Kitchen, which had closed in 2022, operates the hotel's upper level café, and provides room service throughout the hotel.

-The Mercer Kitchen provides room service throughout the hotel while the upper level café serves breakfast and lunch daily.
+In 2024, Sartiano reopened the brick-walled Submercer lounge, a storied SoHo bar, below its main dining room.